wenbinlu/Roche_tidal_equilibrium/README.md

 The subroutines used in the Poisson solver have already been compiled, but if they do not work, you may need to manually compile them.
 Follow "compile_info.txt" to do that.

-It should take <= 10 iterations (and ~10 seconds per iteration for standard resolution Nres=100) for the final density profile to converge and the **final** potential field is saved in "./data_figs/potential.txt".
+It should take <= 10 iterations (and ~10 seconds per iteration for standard resolution Nres=100) for the final density profile to converge and the **final** potential field is saved in "./data_figs/potential%d.txt".

 The relevant parameters in the equilibrium tide problem are all in "para_tidal_eq.py", where some recommended values are given.
-For the case of npoly = 1.5 (corresponding to adiabatic index of gamma=5/3) and lam2 = 0.3 (the second eigenvalue of the tidal tensor), I find that the star marginally fills up its Roche Lobe for a critical central density of rhocbar = 9.7.
+For the case of npoly = 1.5 (corresponding to adiabatic index of gamma=5/3), Kentr=0.5 (entropy constant), Qbh = 1e6 (BH mass in units of Msun), sma=100 (binary separation in units of Rsun), I find that the star marginally fills up its Roche Lobe for a critical central density of rhoc ~ 13 (in units of Msun/Rsun^3).

 To visualize the final density/potential profiles, you will run "Python plt_rho_Phi.py a b", which takes two command-line inputs a and b.
 The first input a is either 0 (plotting the potential field) or 1 (plotting the density field).
 The second input b specifies the density field at a certain iteration along the way to convergence.
 For instance, "Python plt_rho_Phi.py 0 7" will plot the final/converged potential field (the L1 point is indicated by a black dot) together with the density field in the 7th iteration.
 There are also two free parameters in "plt_rho_Phi.py": z_plt specifies the slice at a given z, and Ncont gives the number of contour levels for the potential field.
 If you run "plt_rho_Phi.py 1 0", "plt_rho_Phi.py 1 1", "plt_rho_Phi.py 1 2", etc, you will see how convergence is reached along the way.